Director Folders and Imaging – Did you know?

 Customer Relationship – Folders can be set up to display Deposit and Loan relationships under one customer folder providing a view of all customer documents.

-Research – Images can be burned to a CD which is beneficial for all types of research, providing copies as needed.
+Research – Images can be burned to a CD or emailed which is beneficial for all types of research, providing copies as needed.

 Security – Access to specific folders/documents can be restricted for privacy purposes.
 This works well for employee accounts and provides the ability to track who is viewing the documents.